czyczk/ZzzzStorage/ReadMe.txt

-Wrote some words in it.
+Wrote some DIRTY words in it.
+Fuck!